ickarakurt/rails-student-mentor-appointment-api/README.md

 #### To Do

+- JWT secret key is hardcoded.
+It should be on env file
 - Add dotenv support to manage environments easily
 - Add admin dashboard (active admin, administrate etc.)
 - Add postman tests